dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 ## Local device security options

-Use these settings to enable security settings on Windows 10 devices.
+Use these options to configure the local security settings on Windows 10 devices.

-### Accounts settings
+### Account settings

 - **Add new Microsoft accounts** - Prevent users from adding new Microsoft accounts to this computer.
 - **Remote log on without password** - Enable local accounts that are not password-protected to log on from locations other than the physical device.